Zpankz/infranodus-obsidian-plugin/README.md

 # InfraNodus Advanced Graph View Plugin for Obsidian

-Based on [InfraNodus](https://infranodus.com), this plugin visualizes the content of Obsidian vaults as a knowledge graph, retrieves the main topical clusters, most important ideas, and identifies the gaps between them.
+Based on [InfraNodus AI text analysis and visualization tool](https://infranodus.com), this plugin visualizes the content of Obsidian vaults as a knowledge graph, retrieves the main topical clusters, most important ideas, and identifies the gaps between them.

 The built-in AI can be used to generate new ideas and research questions from your Obsidian content to bridge the gaps identified.
-Only [InfraNodus](https://infranodus.com) account is needed, OpenAI API GPT-4 use is included with the InfraNodus account, so you don't need your own OpenAI keys.
+Only the [InfraNodus](https://infranodus.com) account is needed, OpenAI API GPT-4 use is included with the InfraNodus account, so you don't need your own OpenAI keys.

 <p>&nbsp;</p>